networkx/nx-guides/content/applications/hantavirus.md

 topo_layers
 ```

-We can use this information to visualized the graph more similarly to figure 1B:
+We can use this information to visualize the graph with a layout similar to
+that in Figure 1B:

 ```{code-cell}
 pos = nx.multipartite_layout(